j0hanz/blog-beat-web/README.md

 ### Project Goals

-To provide a rich blogging experience that encourages interaction and content creation.
+To provide a rich and engaging blogging experience that fosters interaction and encourages content creation.

 ### User Goals

-To access a platform that is intuitive and enhances the blogging experience through user-centric design.
+To access a platform that is intuitive and enhances their blogging experience through user-centric design.

 ### Site Owner Goals

-To grow a community around diverse blog content and provide tools that foster user engagement.
+To build a community centered around diverse blog content and provide tools that promote user engagement.

 ### Target Audience